When Online Gambling Addiction Stops Being Fun

 Why is Problem Gambling Potentially Harmful?

-- A 2023 survey estimates over 300,000 Canadians experience moderate to severe gambling problems each year, alongside rapid growth in online betting and virtual casinos.
+- A 2022 study estimates that over 300,000 Canadians experience moderate to severe gambling problems each year, alongside rapid growth in online betting and virtual casinos.

 - Problem gambling is associated with higher rates of anxiety, depression, substance use, and suicidal thoughts.